najamsk/najamsk_old/source/_posts/2014-12-31-continuous-integration-and-deployment-for-net-projects.markdown

 __If you are thinking wow it's alot to get started with automation then I will recommond learning powershell if your using windows and .Net technologies.
 With powershell only you can do most of things I am about to share with you.__

-##Problems
+##Sprint Killings

 We are using scrum for development with two week sprint cycle to get things out.
-Short sprints have their benefits but they also kills if you are doing testing and deployment manually and this pain reaches to maximum intensity if you need to to push code to multiple servers (Dev, QA, Staging, Production).
+Short sprints have their benefits but they also kills, if you are doing testing and deployment manually and this pain reaches to maximum intensity if you need to to push code to multiple servers (Dev, QA, Staging, Production).

 <img src="http://s3-ec.buzzfed.com/static/enhanced/webdr01/2013/2/20/17/anigif_enhanced-buzz-4131-1361399397-4.gif"/>

-We have been using some tooling while writing code and communicating with each other and we were missing few tools and that bites us after a while.
+We have been using some tooling while writing code and communicating with each other and that was not modern and did hurt us after a while.
 Following list contains few common tools in use by our local industry:

 * __TFS and SVN__ - for version control
 * __Vychat & skype - for communication